-Come and join our Stoke Newington performing arts workshops every THURSDAY during term-time at the Old Fire Station, Leswin Rd, London N16 7NX.
+Come and join our Stoke Newington performing arts workshops every MONDAY and THURSDAY during term-time at the Old Fire Station, Leswin Rd, London N16 7NX.

 MiniKids (4-7yrs) – 4pm-4.50pm